Ewogijk/runeOS/README.md

 ## Installation

-At the moment runeOS only runs in the Qemu VM on an Ubuntu system.
-First of download the latest runeOS release and unzip it somewhere.

-Next make sure that Qemu and Python are installed, run the following command:
+First, you will need to get the dependencies to run the OS:

     sudo apt install qemu-system-x86 python3

-Then install the python dependencies:
+Now get the latest release, unzip it and change into the directory.
+Then install the python
+dependencies:

     pip install -r requirements.txt

-## Usage
+We recommend install the dependencies in a [venv](https://docs.python.org/3/library/venv.html).

 To start runeOS run:

     python3 StartRuneOS.py

-The first menu will be the Limine bootloader, press enter to start the OS.
-The shell will now be started.
+The first menu will be the Limine bootloader, press enter to start the OS then you should see the shell.

-At the moment, the basic filesystem manipulations commands like ls, touch, mkdir, and the usual suspects are supported.
 Type 'help' to get more info about the shell features.